-Because I’m known for LGBT-affirming work in Christian spaces, many of these resources and posts are aimed at a Christian audience.
-If you’d prefer, you can view only secular LGBT posts.
+Because I’m known for LGBTQ-affirming work in Christian spaces, many of these resources and posts are aimed at a Christian audience.
+If you’d prefer, you can view only secular LGBTQ posts.

 Common questions about gay Christians